tomz2000-lab/Masterthesis/docs/configuration.rst

 * ``pad_token_id``: Token ID for padding (model-specific)
 * ``api_token``: (Optional) Hugging Face API token for private models

+Note: The models is already set to use three models in case of the need to play a multi-player game.

 Game Configuration
 ------------------